purpose168/xyops/docs/sso.md

 # Setup

 The first step is to pick an authentication tool, and get it all configured and working before we throw xyOps in the mix.
 We'll focus on [OAuth2-Proxy](https://github.com/oauth2-proxy/oauth2-proxy) for this guide, as it is extremely quick and easy to get up and running.
-It is also free, open source, and supports all the major OIDC providers.
+It is also free, open source, and supports all the major OIDC providers (SAML is covered separately below).

 You can follow their [installation guide](https://oauth2-proxy.github.io/oauth2-proxy/installation), or use the following [Docker Compose](https://docs.docker.com/compose/) configuration with a generic OIDC provider as a starting point: